Site Contents

 Welcome to the Swiss Internees Association Website

 As the Allied Strategic Air Offensive increased in scope, many other crippled U.S. aircraft also sought refuge in neutral Switzerland.
-By the end of World War II, over 1,500 American soldiers had entered Switzerland in such a manner and were interned by the Swiss government.
+By the end of World War II, over 1,500 American airmen had entered Switzerland in such a manner and were interned by the Swiss government.
 Those who attempted escape were sent to punishment camps, where many suffered conditions comparable to imprisonment by the Axis powers.

 The Swiss Internees Association, Inc. became a non-profit corporation in February of 1986.
 The SIAI membership is composed of those Army Air Force veterans who endured captivity by the Swiss Government, as well as their survivors.
 The SIAI seeks to ensure that this important chapter in American history is truthfully represented and is never forgotten.
 Over time, they have assembled an extensive archive that includes documents from the Swiss Federal Archives, Swiss newspapers and magazines, the U.S. National Archives and the USAF historical repositories.
 The SIAI also archives the personal stories and memorabilia of its members to ensure that their first hand accounts are available to future generations.